 Brain zaps can occur when a person decreases or stops using certain medications, particularly antidepressants.
 They can be bothersome but do not cause damage to the brain.

-Nonetheless, antidepressant withdrawal can be challenging.
-However, the symptoms will usually go away on their own after a few weeks.
+While antidepressant withdrawal can be challenging, the symptoms will usually resolve on their own after a few weeks.

-A person should work with a doctor to find the right dosage, and they should always take their medication exactly as the doctor prescribes.
-If side effects or withdrawal symptoms interfere with daily life, it is important to tell a doctor.
+An individual should work with a healthcare professional to find the right dosage and always take their medication exactly as recommended.
+If side effects or withdrawal symptoms interfere with daily life, it is important to inform a healthcare professional.